rafaelfiume/sketch/README.md

 Read the [Onboarding](docs/start-here/Onboarding.md) guide to have the app and its dependencies running on your machine.

+**Note:** Project docs are currently being rewritten to conform to the [Documentation Guidelines](docs/best-practices/Documentation.md).

 ## Modules

 This service is designed as a small monolith with proper separation of main system components in modules.
 That should lead to rapid development, while still alowing to switch to a microservice architecture when - or immediatilly before/after - scalability issues arise.